LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 1. **Consistency:** As long as `x` and `y` do not change `x.Equals(y)` should always return the same result.
 1. **Non-null:** For any non-null reference value `x`, `x.Equals(null)` should return `false`.

-If you think about your innate sense of the concept of equality, say, from a math class, then these concepts make sense.
-While using the general approach outlined above for implementing `Equals()` will generally make these relatively simple to guarantee, not doing so can be disastrous for your C# applications.
+If you think about your general sense of the concept of equality, say, from a math class, then these concepts make sense.
+While using the general approach outlined above for implementing `Equals()` will generally make these relatively simple to guarantee, not guaranteeing these characteristics can be disastrous for your C# applications.

 ### GetHashCode